Why OSHA Forklift Regulations Must be Followed

-Forklifts play a key role for warehouses and other jobsites.
-They move heavy loads quickly and safely, so that jobs get done faster than ever before.
+Forklifts play a key role for warehouses and other job sites.
+They move heavy loads quickly and safely so that jobs get done faster than ever before.
 Forklifts can also be used to quickly move products in and out of a warehouse.
-And, they allow for more efficient storage.
+They also allow for more efficient storage.
+When OSHA forklift regulations are followed, these machines are incredible additions to any warehouse.
+Unfortunately, safety best practices are not always followed to the letter, leading to dangerous accidents in the workplace.

 Forklifts cause only 1% of all warehouse or factory accidents.
 Yet, they account for 10% of injuries in those worksites.
 Each year, forklifts are involved in more than 90,000 accidents throughout the U.S. Among these accidents, 61,000 cause minor injuries, almost 35,000 result in serious injuries, and about 85 result in death of the driver or other workers.